-Any of the above criminal offenses that show evidence of prejudice based on race, age, color, sex/gender, sexual orientation, persons with disabilities, national origin, religion, genetic information, or political affiliation ("hate crimes") also must be reported.
+Any of the above criminal offenses above noted with an "\" that show evidence of prejudice based on race, age, color, sex/gender, sexual orientation, persons with disabilities, national origin, religion, genetic information, or political affiliation ("hate crimes") also must be reported.

-The College must report the number of arrests for the following crimes listed below that occur on campus.
+The College must report the number of arrests for the following crimes that occur on campus: liquor law violations, drug abuse violations, and weapons possessions.
 An arrest has occurred when a law enforcement officer has detained an individual with the intention of seeking charges against the person for a specific offense(s) and a record is made of the detention.